 Catering a memorial service can add hundreds of dollars in cost.
 If you’re planning a cheap memorial service, ask friends and family to contribute to the food that will be at the reception.
 Use your memorial website on Ever Loved to let people know about the event and what to bring.Many friends and family are looking for ways they can help to lessen the burden on the family when someone passes away and would be more than happy to pitch in.

 Trick 4: Do more online

 Publishing an obituary in your local paper will often cost several hundred dollars -- and few people still read physical papers.
+Additionally, newspapers charge by the line and a standard obituary in the newspaper is only a few sentences in length.
 Instead of paying this fee, you can publish an obituary for free on Ever Loved.
 It will be easy to share with friends and family and easy for people to find it when searching on Google.